-In the northern region (land-only component of the Northern "box" in Figure 9a), modelled SATs show a very similar seasonal distribution and a single seasonal peak around the month of July in all the simulations presented in Figure 10a: both extreme precession experiments with 280 ppm CO2, in
+In the northern region (land-only component of the Northern "box" in Figure 9a), SATs in different simulations exhibit modelled SATs show a very similar seasonal distribution and one a single seasonal peak around the month of July in both the all the simulations presented in Figure 10a: both

-- the two control runs (late Miocene and preindustrial palaeogeography with present day orbital forc-605 ing), and in the minimum precession simulation with 400 ppm.
-Considerably higher temperatures are reached during precession minimum (over 35°C at 280 ppm and close to 40°C at 400 ppm) while the lowest summer temperatures ($<30^{\circ}$ C) occur in the precession maximum simulation (Figure 10a).
-Precipitation exhibits a bi-modal distribution, which is most pronounced in the precession minimum - simulation, when even in the drier parts of North Africa precipitation reaches 0.8-1 mm day-1 in 610 August (Figure 10b).
-Precipitation generally peaks around the months of June and September, but during precession minimum this second and most pronounced peak occurs about one month earlier in the season (August) and later (October) in the late Miocene control.
+- 650 extreme precession experiments with 280 ppm CO2extreme precession experiments, the minimum precession at 400 ppm and the , in the two control runs (late Miocene and preindustrial palaeogeography with present day orbital forcing)and the precession minimum run at , and in the minimum precession simulation with 400 ppm(Figure 10a).
+Considerably higher temperatures are reached during precession minimum (over 35°C at 280 ppm and close to 40°C at 400 ppm) while the lowest - summer temperatures (<30°C) occur in the precession maximum simulation (Figure 10a).
+Precipitation exhibits a bi-modal distribution, which is most pronounced in the precession minimum simulation, when even in the drier parts of North Africa precipitation reaches 0.8-1 mm day-1 in August (Figure 10b).
+Precipitation generally peaks around the months of June and September, but during precession minimum this second and most pronounced peak occurs about one month earlier in the - 660 season (August) and later (October) in the late Miocene control.
 The winter months are characterised by extremely dry conditions in all simulations, with precipitation consistently below 0.10 mm day-1 (Figure 10b).
-615

-Modelled SATs in the southern region (land-only component of the Southern "box", as defined in Figure 9a, where latitudes and longitudes are defined as in Thorncroft and Lamb (2005) for the present-day West African monsoon) of North Africa show a weak bi-modal distribution with peaks in April-May and September-October and this second peak is most pronounced in both precession
+Modelled SATs in the southern region (land-only component of the Southern "box", as defined in Figure 9a, where latitudes and longitudes are defined as in Thorncroft and Lamb (2005) for the

-- minimum simulations (Figure 10c).
-These summer temperatures of ~28°C are considerably lower 620 than those in the northern region and are caused by the increased cloud cover during the monsoon season, with little variation in the seasonal distribution between the different simulations (Figure 10d).
-However, considerably higher precipitation values are reached in the precession minimum experiments (over 8 mm day-1) irrespective of which CO2 concentrations are used (Fig. 10d).
-This - may reflect a non-linear relationship between North African monsoon precipitation to CO2 increase 625 similar to that demonstrated in present day simulations (Cherchi et al., 2011).
+- 665 present-day West African monsoon) of North Africa show a weak bi-modal distribution with peaks in April-May and September-October and this second peak is most pronounced in both precession minimum simulations (Figure 10c).
+These summer temperatures of ~28°C are considerably lower than those in the northern region and are caused by the increased cloud cover during the monsoon season, with little variation in the seasonal distribution between the different simulations (Figure - 670 10d).
+However, considerably higher precipitation values are reached in the precession minimum experiments (over 8 mm day-1) irrespective of which CO_2 concentrations are used (Fig. 10d).
+This may reflect a non-linear relationship between North African monsoon precipitation to CO_2 increase similar to that demonstrated in present day simulations (Cherchi et al., 2011).